Ategon/Lemmy-Frank-Bot/README.md

 ## Setup
 1. Clone the repository
-2. Create an account in the instance you want the bot to have as its home (jsut make a regular user)
+2. Create an account in the instance you want the bot to have as its home (just make a regular user)
 3. Create a file called .env in the bot folder and give it values in this format with the data in the quotes
 ```
 INSTANCE="" // The instance the bot account is in